spoulson/Itinerary/README.markdown

 ### What *doesn't* Itinerary do?
  - Does not actively run tasks on a schedule.
 That's your job.
-   For that, check out [Quartz.NET](http://quartznet.sf.net) and the `ItineraryTrigger` class in the solution.
+   For that, check out [Quartz.NET](http://quartznet.sf.net) and the provided `ScheduleTests` unit test class.
  - Does not perform timezone interpretation or computation.
 All date/times are timezone agnostic.

 ### Why use Itinerary?